-- Seed and seed key for the DRNG will be generated by the S2's NDRNG which is implemented in Hardware.
-The NDRNG is used in FIPS and non-FIPS mode of operation. - RSA Encrypt/Decrypt: This algorithm shall not be used in the FIPS mode of operation.
+- Seed and seed key for the DRNG will be generated by the S2 CM's NDRNG which is implemented in Hardware.
+The NDRNG is used in FIPS and non-FIPS modes of operation. - RSA Encrypt/Decrypt: This algorithm shall not be used in FIPS mode.